canjs/canjs/docs/can-guides/commitment/recipes/search-list-details/search-list-details.md

 This CodePen:

 - Loads all of CanJS’s packages.
 Each package is available as a named export.
-For example [can-stache-element] is available as `import { StacheElement } from "can"`.
+For example [can-stache-element] is available as `import { StacheElement } from "can";`.
-- Creates a basic `<character-search-app>` component.
+- Creates a basic `<character-search-app>` element.
-- Includes a `<mock-url>` component for interacting with the route of the CodePen page.
+- Includes a `<mock-url>` element for interacting with the route of the CodePen page.

 ### The solution